anonymous-ai-researcher/emnlp2026-id4315/README.md

 ## Quickstart

-The pipeline works end to end without a model, using a stub that produces a tunable flip pattern.
+The pipeline runs end to end without a model, using a stub that produces a tunable flip pattern.
 Nothing it outputs is a claim about any real model, but it exercises every shape, every centering, and every statistic: